 The Mercury user guide and other available Mercury documents can be found here.
-There is an intermediate level Mercury self-guided workshop that can be found here.

 Feedback

 We hope this workshop improved your understanding of Mercury and you found it useful for your work.
 As we aim at continuously improving our training materials, we would love to get your feedback.
 Click on this link to a survey, it will take less than 5 minutes to complete.
 The feedback is anonymous.
 You will be asked to insert the workshop code, which for this self-guided workshop is MER-001.
 Thank you!